wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 {% responsive_image path: assets/bbc-news-core-cpu-profile.png alt: "The CPU profile of the current BBC News core experience" %}

-Obviously I've cheated a lot.
+Obviously I've cheated a bit.
 There is no white "BBC bar" at the top (which accounts for much of the page weight on the core experience).
-There is no site navigation, and about 15% of the content is missing.
-However, I'm confident that the navigation and remaining content can be added to the page in just a couple more bytes of HTML and CSS.
+There is no site navigation, and a small amount of core content is missing.
+However, the remaining core content can be added in a couple of bytes, and in my opinion the other features should not be part of the core experience anyway.

 Here is the finished product on a wide screen:

 {% responsive_image path: assets/redefining-core-prototype.png alt: "The lightweight core experience prototype" %}

-The code for this is [on GitHub](https://github.com/wildlyinaccurate/news-core-experience), and a demo is available at [https://wildlyinaccurate.com/news-core-experience/](https://wildlyinaccurate.com/news-core-experience/).

 As well as creating a truly lightweight core experience, I also wanted to think about how we can put people back in control of their own web experience.
 We can give people a core experience when we think they need it -for example by detecting screen width or connection speed- and also them give them the controls to progressively enhance the page themselves.